 And, so, Perriman believes Paul is telling a two-stage story relevant to the revealing of the glorious sons of God in the midst of suffering and death during the near wrath to come, but also speaking of a full liberation of creation from decay.

 With regards to the theme of chapters 9-11 and the summary statement of Paul’s that all Israel will be saved (Rom 11:26), Perriman discusses this in his chapter 11.
-One point he takes time to emphasise is that the salvation of all Israel could not come until after the pronounced judgment had first come.
+One point he takes time to emphasize is that the salvation of all Israel could not come until after the pronounced judgment had first come.
 Remember, judgment on the Jew first, then the Greek.
 But judgment had to come before salvation would come to all Israel.

 But was all Israel saved following the judgment on Israel?
 Perriman reminds us that the condition is that they ‘do not continue in their unbelief’ (Rom 11:23).
 Quoting N.T.
 Wright himself, Perriman argues that a large-scale salvation of national Israel is not necessarily guaranteed, for there is a big IF centred in Rom 11:23.
 And so: